 One company does not represent the entire industry

-Last week a friend told me that she’d never apply for a role in luxury fashion again because one of the top companies had rejected her.
+Last week a friend told me that a luxury fashion brand had rejected her so she would never be applying for a role in that industry again.
 Even when she came across a new role that was literally perfect, she painted it with the same black brush.
 Her theory is “Since that luxury company doesn’t want me, no other top company would either”.

-I quickly reminded her that ‘one body’ is not EVERYbody.
-So just because two companies are on a level playing field, does not mean that they operate in the same ways and they certainly don’t look to hire the same type of people.
-REMEMBER – they’re most probably competitors and definitely not on the same team – every squad is different!
+I quickly reminded her that ‘one body’ is not everybody and one job rejection doesn’t go on your file like a credit card rejection would on your credit report.
+Just because two brands are on a level playing field, does not mean that they operate in the same ways, they definitely don’t cross-reference applications and they certainly don’t look to hire the same exact type of people.

 You WILL get no’s